Hover effect in SwiftUI

 Fortunately, iPad simulator supports trackpad simulation.
 You have to enable it by using I/O -> Input -> Send cursor to Device menu.
 Now we can see the pointer on the screen.
 Let’s cover the text view with the pointer.

-SwiftUI provides us a HoverEffect struct that describes three types of transformation of the pointer into a view shape.
+SwiftUI provides us the HoverEffect struct that describes three types of transformation of the pointer into a view shape.
 By default, hoverEffect modifier uses the first one, which is called automatic.
 Besides that, we have highlight and lift transformations.
-You can use them by only passing it as a parameter to the hoverEffect modifier.
+You can use them by only passing it as a parameter of the hoverEffect modifier.

 struct RootView: View {